project-chip/rs-matter/README.md

 ### `devenv.nix`

 This is used for normal development of applications.
-To set this up run `devenv shell` in the project root.
+To enter this shell, run `devenv shell` in the project root.
 You can optionally follow this with your preferred shell e.g. `devenv shell zsh`.

 This requires [devenv](https://devenv.sh/) to be installed on your system.